 Life is like that!
 Marriage is definitely like that!

-When we have expectations of people or circumstances that are not met, we could feel disappointment, disgust, anger, even resentment.
+When we have expectations of people or circumstances that are not met, we can feel disappointment, disgust, anger, and even resentment.

 So she looks at this necklace, a necklace that she normally would have loved, with disappointment and maybe even anger at her husband who thought he was getting her the best gift he could.